maRce10/marce10.github.com/content/home/publications.md

 +++
-# A Recent Publications section created with the Pages widget.
+# A Projects section created with the Portfolio widget.
-# This section displays recent blog posts from `content/publication/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 26  # Order that this section will appear.

 title = "Publications"
-#subtitle = "Place your cursor at **Marcelo Araya** in the author list to see my contribution to the paper"
+subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "publication"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 0
+  count = 5

   # Choose how many pages you would like to offset by
   offset = 0